gtema/openstack/doc/src/osc.md

 * `--access-ipv4 <ACCESS_IPV4>` — IPv4 address that should be used to access this server
 * `--access-ipv6 <ACCESS_IPV6>` — IPv6 address that should be used to access this server
 * `--description <DESCRIPTION>` — A free form description of the server.
 Limited to 255 characters in length.
-Before microversion 2.19 this was set to the server name
+Before microversion 2.19 this was set to the server name.

+   **New in version 2.19**
-* `--hostname <HOSTNAME>` — The hostname to configure for the instance in the metadata service
+* `--hostname <HOSTNAME>` — The hostname to configure for the instance in the metadata service.

+   Starting with microversion 2.94, this can be a Fully Qualified Domain Name (FQDN) of up to 255 characters in length.

+   Note

+   This information is published via the metadata service and requires application such as `cloud-init` to propagate it through to the instance.

+   **New in version 2.90**
 * `--name <NAME>` — The server name
 * `--os-dcf-disk-config <OS_DCF_DISK_CONFIG>` — Controls how the API partitions the disk when you create, rebuild, or resize servers.
 A server inherits the `OS-DCF:diskConfig` value from the image from which it was created, and an image inherits the `OS-DCF:diskConfig` value from the server from which it was created.
 To override the inherited setting, you can include this attribute in the request body of a server create, rebuild, or resize request.
 If the `OS-DCF:diskConfig` value for an image is `MANUAL`, you cannot create a server from that image and set its `OS-DCF:diskConfig` value to `AUTO`.
 A valid value is:

+   - `AUTO`.
+The API builds the server with a single partition the size of the target flavor disk.
+The API automatically adjusts the file system to fit the entire partition. - `MANUAL`.
+The API builds the server by using whatever partition scheme and file system is in the source image.
+If the target flavor disk is larger, the API does not partition the remaining disk space.

   Possible values: `auto`, `manual`